ethicalAndroid/Rosewood-RPG/Class Bundles/Mage Bundle.md

 	On a fail, you gain 2 Mana and zap twice in a 5 Meter Range.
 	On a 7-9, you gain 2 Mana and zap in a 3 Meter Range.
 	On a 10+, you gain 3 Mana and zap in a 2 Meter Range.
-	- When you zap, Give 1 Shocking Dice to everyone in range *including yourself*.
+	- When you zap, Give 1 Shocking Die to everyone in range *including yourself*.
 	- Shocking Dice: when you roll a normal die and you have Shocking Dice, you must roll 1 Shocking Die.
 You lose that much HP, add that much to your original roll, and remove 1 Shocking Die.
 **M : Haste Spell**
 	You can make your allies fast like the wind.